MichelBaie/FlipperZero_AltFirmwares/README.md

 You must flash these builds with qFlipper from a computer

 1. Update your flipper to the latest firmware
-2. Use the flipper-full.bin file
+2. Use the flipper-full.dfu file
 3. copy f7-update/ressources.tar inside the SD Card of your Flipper
 4. Your flipper is flashed !